OCA/product-attribute/product_pricelist_discount_by_range/README.rst

 Configuration
 =============

-To configure pricelists with the new feature of this module, you need to:
+To configure pricelists with the new feature of this module, you need
+to:

-#.
-Go to *Sales > Configuration > Settings* and check
-   "Pricelists" option and "Advanced price rules (discounts, formulas)" after that.
+1. Go to *Sales > Configuration > Settings* and check "Pricelists" option and "Advanced price rules (discounts, formulas)" after that.
    You must have correct permissions and you must install **Sales Management** app (sale) and **Purchase** app to see these settings.
-#.
-Create or edit a Sales Pricelist at *Sales > Products > Pricelists*.
+2. Create or edit a Sales Pricelist at *Sales > Products > Pricelists*.
-#.
-Add or edit a pricelist item and check "Formula" option in
-   "Price Computation" section and set **Discount Type** to "By range".
+3. Add or edit a pricelist item and check "Formula" option in "Price Computation" section and set **Discount Type** to "By range".
-#.
-You will see the new option "Discount Ranges".
+4. You will see the new option "Discount Ranges".
-#.
-Add discount ranges and save Pricelist.
+5. Add discount ranges and save Pricelist.

 Usage
 =====

-For checking pricelists in action, you can (with `sale` module installed):
+For checking pricelists in action, you can (with sale module installed):

-#.
-Go to *Sales > Orders > Quotations*
+1. Go to *Sales > Orders > Quotations*
-#.
-Create or edit a quotation.
+2. Create or edit a quotation.
-#.
-Select a correct pricelist (with discount ranges).
+3. Select a correct pricelist (with discount ranges).
-#.
-Add a line.
+4. Add a line.
-#.
-Select a product with the criteria to match the pricelist.
+5. Select a product with the criteria to match the pricelist.
-#.
-See the proper price appears in the line.
+6. See the proper price appears in the line.

 Bug Tracker
 ===========